Tulsi Gabbard’s history with Russia is even more concerning than you think

 The Syrian Observatory for Human Rights (SOHR), a UK-based monitoring group with a network of sources on the ground, documented the deaths of 503,064 people by March 2023.
 It said at least 162,390 civilians had died in that same time, with the Syrian government and its allies responsible for 139,609 of those deaths.

-But Gabbard, a veteran of the Iraq War, viewed it all as a Western-fuelled “regime-change war” aimed at removing the dictator from power.
-She saw Assad — and Russia, when it entered the conflict — as legitimate defenders of the state against an extremist uprising.
+But Gabbard, a veteran of the Iraq War, viewed it all as a “regime-change war” fueled by the West and aimed at removing the dictator from power.
+She saw Assad – and Russia, when it entered the conflict – as legitimate defenders of the state against an extremist uprising.

 In 2015, when Russia entered the Syrian war on the side of the dictator Assad, Gabbard expressed support for the move, even as the civilian toll from Moscow’s devastating airstrikes grew into the thousands.